Blog Post Heading

 - An aversion to political labels and partisanship

-If, as Gourley argues, millennials and nonprofits are a match made in heaven, then it’s tempting to assume that millennials will move effortlessly into the many nonprofit leadership positions that opening up these days.
+If, as Gourley argues, millennials and nonprofits are a match made in heaven, then it’s tempting to assume that millennials will move effortlessly into the many nonprofit leadership positions that are opening up these days.
 But that assumption doesn’t quite match the reality.

 Running a nonprofit is hard work, and it’s getting harder.
 A generation ago, many nonprofit leaders could rely on fundraising skill and good connections to get the job done.
 But in today’s rapidly changing digital economy, that’s not nearly good enough.
 Today’s nonprofit leaders need a deep and diverse skill set that incorporates both hard and soft skills— a blend of technical, measurable aptitude with less tangible, interpersonal abilities.